dracangelo/akan-names/README.md

  This is the landing site of the page.
 It shows you all the details of the required form.
  ## BDD
  - This project will help the user to get to know their Akan name by correctly filling in their details.
+ ## Technologies used
+ - HTML
+ - CSS
+ - JavaScript